Please tell us a little about yourself (just a short introduction)

 Have fun and work really really hard.
 Learn about the art that you are interested in.
 Find inspiration wherever you go.

 What keeps you motivated and engaged in your creative practice and how do you maintain it?

 I think making work that I am excited about keeps me engaged.
 Working for myself keeps me motivated.

 Could you describe a moment, experience or situation that profoundly changed or influenced your work?

-Are you currently working on any projects you can share with us?
+Are you currently working on any upcoming projects you can share with us?